-Articles on this research and on the phenomenon of “Sheer Opacity” in contemporary practice have been published in the Journal of Architectural Education and the Brazilian publication, ARQTEXTO.
-Her book, Lina Bo Bardi: The Theory of Architectural Practice (Routledge, Taylor & Francis, 2013) introduces a translation of the architect’s thesis on pedagogy, which highlights the value of collaborative work, interdisciplinarity, and a design methodology that is predicated on the serious observation of the habits and patterns of life.
+Veikos has published research on the phenomenon of “Sheer Opacity” in contemporary practice and on Bo Bardi’s Museum of Art in São Paulo (MASP) in the Journal of Architectural Education and in the Brazilian publication, ArqTEXTO.
+Her work on Bo Bardi highlights the architect’s contributions to pedagogy, the value of collaborations between art and architecture, interdisciplinarity, and a commitment to a design methodology that is predicated on the serious observation of the habits and patterns of life.

 Veikos was recently invited to participate in the international symposium, Lina Bo Bardi 100 at the Architekturmuseum der Technischen Universität München.
 Her essay on Bo Bardi's iconic building, SESC- Pompeia (1977-86), in São Paulo, Brazil, was published in the catalog for the exhibition, Lina Bo Bardi 100: Brazil’s Alternative Path to Modernism (Hatje Cantz Verlag, Ostfildern, 2014).

 She is the recipient of three Cass Gilbert Fellowships at the University of Minnesota College of Architecture and Landscape Architecture, a Rotch Traveling Studio Scholarship, and an award from the Graham Foundation for the Advancement of the Arts.

 Before joining CCA's faculty, Veikos was an assistant professor at the University of Pennsylvania School of Design, where she taught design studios and advanced seminars and was the in graduate program coordinator for the second-year Design Studio and the visual studies sequence.
 She also taught at the Illinois Institute of Technology, Tulane University, Parsons in Paris, and at Harvard University.